 One thing this system does lack is Bluetooth functionality to play music from your phone.
 However, it does have an auxiliary port, so all is not lost.

-Some of the units featured on our list are really big (like number 6) but then we have some really cool ones (like number 2) that would fit nicely on a shelf or desk or even a bedside table.
-Personally we prefer the smaller systems that would fit nicely on one book shelf.
+Some of the record players featured on our list are really big (like number 6) but then we have some really cool music systems (like number 2) that would fit nicely on a shelf or desk or even a bedside table.
+Personally we prefer the smaller systems that would fit nicely on one bookshelf.

-Do you already have a good set of speakers that you can link it up to?
-Does the system come with speakers, and how powerful are they?
-None of the systems has amazingly powerful speakers and some just have them built in.
+Do you already have a good set of speakers that you can link it up to your record player?
+Does the Hi-fi turntable come with speakers, and how powerful are they?
+None of the systems has amazingly powerful speakers and some just have them built-in.
 If you are thinking about regularly hosting parties then you will want some decent speakers but if the systems just going in your home office then the speakers the system comes with should be fine.

-How often are you moving it around?
+How often are you moving the record player around?
 If its a lot, then an option like number 2 would be suitable.
 Chances are though you are not moving it that much but its still something to consider.

-How much have you got to spend on a hi-fi system?
+How much have you got to spend on a turntable system?
+What options are within your price bracket?
 Chances are you need more than £50 but some of these systems can cost hundreds of pounds.
-If you need something basic just to see if vinyl is for you then don’t go out spending hundreds on a system – save that extra money to buy yourself some records.
+If you need something basic just to see if vinyl is for you then don’t go out spending hundreds on a turntable system – save that extra money to buy yourself some records and get a budget turntable to begin with.

-It’s 2020 so we think whatever system you buy it should have Bluetooth.
-Sometimes you might not want to use the CD player, or anything else and just utilise the speakers of the system to play music that you can’t get anywhere else but on your phone that’s on youtube or spotify.
+It’s 2020 so we think whatever turntable system you buy it should have Bluetooth.
+Sometimes you might not want to use the CD player, or anything else and just utilise the speakers of the system to play the music that you can’t get anywhere else but on your phone, that’s on youtube or Spotify.

-We hope the list above has helped you pick a HiFi system with a turntable.
+We hope the list above has helped you pick a music system.
 There really is a lot of choices out there and something for everyone’s budgets and taste.
 If I had to pick one it would be number 3 as it looks classy, has decent speakers and is just really simplistic.